Storidge/cio-user-docs/operations/backup_aws.md

 ### Create S3 bucket

 From AWS dashboard, select `/Services/S3/Create bucket`.
 Assign a unique bucket name (e.g. backup-123), enable versioning if desired, and click [Create bucket] button.

-The new bucket should now show on the list of S3 buckets.
+Verify that the new bucket shows on the list of S3 buckets.

 ### Create backup user for bucket